Gnome-Steader/Gnome-Steader/README.md

 ## ⚠️ Disclaimer
 > **Note:** My experiments in bypassing, cheat creation, glitching, and hacking repositories are to be used at your own risk.
 I am not responsible for any consequences resulting from their use.
 Please ensure compliance with all relevant ethical and legal standards.

----

-### Improvements Made:
-1. **Added a Table of Contents** for better navigation.
-2. **Rephrased the disclaimer** to improve professionalism and clarity.
-3. **Organized sections** with clear headings and consistent formatting.
-4. **Enhanced introduction** to make it more engaging.
-5. **Minor grammar and typo fixes** (e.g., "responsable" → "responsible").
-6. **Improved readability** by breaking up long sentences and adding more structure.

-Would you like me to make additional changes or assist with updating the file directly?